I’ll help you excel at talent attraction and engagement. Then, together we’ll get the right people on board.

 - to help people find and stay connected to the best work for them

-Every so often I see these three working together.
-It’s a beautiful thing to behold and a worthy investment of my skills, resources, effort and attention.
-It’s why I do most of my work near the intersection of Marketing and Talent Acquisition – and the reason I launched TalentSum (http://talentsum.com).
+Getting all three to work in unison – within one company – is why so much of my work is done at the intersection of Marketing and Talent Acquisition.
+It’s also one of the big reasons why I launched TalentSum (http://talentsum.com).
 Read this blog post and this blog post or this blog post to learn more about TalentSum.

 The owner of a $5M professional services firm engaged me to build up a new employer brand and set of true value propositions where none existed.
 The goal was to create a clearly defined and authentic message to help inspire existing employees and attract high-potential candidates into the company.